awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.

 1. Apply [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) as specified in the patch baseline\.
 Each approval rule can define a package as approved\.
+**Note**
+Because it's not possible to reliably determine the release dates of update packages for Debian, the auto\-approval options are not supported for this operating system\.

+   Approval rules, however, are also subject to whether the **Include nonsecurity updates** check box was selected when creating or last updating a patch baseline\.

-In addition, an implicit rule is applied in order to select only packages with upgrades in security repos\.
+   If nonsecurity updates are excluded, an implicit rule is applied in order to select only packages with upgrades in security repos\.
 For each package, the candidate version of the package \(which is typically the latest version\) must be part of a security repo\.

+   If nonsecurity updates are included, patches from other repositories are considered as well\.
 **Note**
-Because it's not possible to reliably determine the release dates of update packages for Debian, the auto\-approval options are not supported for this operating system\.
+For Debian, patch candidate versions are limited to patches included in `debian-security`\.

 1. Apply [ApprovedPatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovedPatches) as specified in the patch baseline\.
 The approved patches are approved for update even if they are discarded by [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) or if no approval rule specified in [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) grants it approval\.